hector7/rest-api-react-models/README.md

 		}</ul>
 	}

-And the "connect" way as a redux container:
+And the "connect" way as a redux container (Note that will be removed on future and it's deprecated):

     import  React  from  'react'